smartargs/n3-typegen/README.md

 npx @smartargs/n3-typegen --manifest sample/manifest.json --out sample/out --name ExampleContract --hash 0x1234 --impl
 ```

-Each file contains a header with contract info and a generation timestamp.

 ### Generated Types

 The `.d.ts` file declares a namespace `ExampleContract` with one function per ABI method.
 Duplicate ABI method names (overloads) are emitted as multiple function signatures.